A Chaos of Delight

 In disguise

 These are yet other species of Forcipomyia, acting more like a Caddis fly larva.
 The first was photographed in regenerating bush, Tairua, NZ.
 They cover themselves in found plant detritus, using the sticky extrusions on their backs to hold it all together.
 Here, they’ve used mainly fern sporangia.
-The curious look might be in order to deter predators by better blending in with its environment.
+For scale, fern spangia are smaller than dust to the naked eye, and around 0.3mm to 5mm big.
+This curious habit is probably to deter predators by better blending in with its environment.

 The strange, extended part over the head seems to be a species wide habit, with a similar build in all the specimens I saw.
 Maybe it acts as a fake body part, distracting predators from the real one with movement.
 But how they achieve all this is a mystery.